smokindoug/BMASkill/README.md

 - who is designated volunteer
 - who is logged in

+Note: the skill will work if Alexa is configured for *Canadian english* or *American english*.
+French is currently not supported.
+Add an *issue* if you are interested in helping produce a French version.

 ## Privacy Policy
 The **BMA Alex Skill** uses your **Alexa User Name** to record the hours you add using the skill.
 It also uses this information to collect the total number of hours that you add using this skill.